carpentries-incubator/genome-mining/_episodes/04-bigscape.md

 ~~~
 {: .language-bash}

-Let's look the BiG-SCAPE outputs:
+Let's take a look at the BiG-SCAPE outputs:

 ~~~
 $ ls -F bigscape/output_100622/